 You are probably already aware of what a rotary dial telephone looks like.
 Perhaps you have seen the telephone in an old movie or at an uncommon thrift store, but have you ever wondered how the old school phone made its calls?
 The rotary telephone was introduced to the public in the early 1900s, with the finger wheel design making its world debut in 1904.
 Eventually, push buttons were introduced to the telephone model and the rotary dial fell completely out of fashion around the 1980s.

 Rotary dial telephones began popping up in personal homes in the United States and Canada during the 1910s.
 Before the rotary dial was invented and commercialized, people would have to use a phone with a crank on the side.
 They would need to crank the side of the phone in order to get into contact with an operator, who would then connect that person to the party they wished to call.
-We’ve come a long way in communicative technology, starting from telegraphs, to rotary dials, push buttons, to the touch sensitive screens we are so accustomed to in the present day.
+We’ve come a long way in business communication technology, starting from telegraphs, to rotary dials, push buttons, to the touch sensitive screens we are so accustomed to in the present day.
 Today, you don’t even have to dial, memorize phone numbers, or check your Rolodex – we can simply tell our smartphone the name of the person we want to call and Siri will dial it for us.

 Prior to the Rotary Dial